-1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Computational Mathematics.

-The University's Tier II writing requirement for the Computational Mathematics major is met by completing Mathematics 309 or 310 and 496.
-Those courses are referenced in item 3.c.(1) below.

-Students who are in the teacher certification program are required to complete Mathematics 330 or 432 and Statistics and Probability 430.
+- 1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Computational Mathematics. - The University's Tier II writing requirement for the Computational Mathematics major is met by completing Mathematics 309 or 310 and 496.
+Those courses are referenced in item 3.c.(1) below. - Students who are in the teacher certification program are required to complete Mathematics 330 or 432 and Statistics and Probability 430.

 Students who are enrolled in the College of Natural Science may complete the alternative track to Integrative Studies in Biological and Physical Sciences that is described in item 1. under the heading Graduation Requirements in the College statement.
-Certain courses referenced in requirement 3. below may be used to satisfy the alternative track.
+Cer-tain courses referenced in requirement 3. below may be used to satisfy the alternative track.

 - The requirements of the College of Natural Science for the Bachelor of Arts degree.
-The credits earned in certain courses referenced in requirement 3. below may be counted toward College requirements as appropriate.
+2. The credits earned in certain courses referenced in requirement 3. below may be counted toward College requirements as appropriate. - 3.
+The following requirements for the major:

-The following requirements for the major: CREDITS The following courses outside the Department of Mathematics:. .
-(1) One course of at least 3 credits in biological science, entomology, microbiology, physiology, plant biology, or integrative biology.
-One of the following courses (4 credits): One of the following courses (4 credits):

-CEM 141 General Chemistry ...
-4

-CEM 151 General and Descriptive Chemistry ...
-4

-CEM 181H Honors Chemistry I ...
-4

-LB 171 Principles of Chemistry I ...
-4

-Both of the following courses (8 credits):

-CSE 231 Introduction to Programming I ...
-4

-CSE 232 Introduction to Programming II ...
-4 Second-year competency in a foreign language.
-For students, who have been admitted to the teacher certification program, first-year competency in a foreign language and completion of the Professional Education Courses in the Department of Teacher Education.
-A total of 33 to 40 credits in courses in the Department of Mathematics including: (1) One course from each of the following two groups (6 to 8 credits):

-One course from each of the following groups (6 credits):
+The CREDITS a.
+(1) One course of at least 3 credits in biological science, ento-mology, microbiology, physiology, plant biology, or integrative biology.
+(2) One of the following courses (4 credits): LB 273 Physics I 4 PHY 183 Physics for Scientists and 4 Engineers I 4 (3) One of the following courses (4 credits): CEM 141 General Chemistry (4) Both of the following courses (8 credits): CSE 231 Introduction to Programming I4 CSE 232 Introduction to Programming II4 b.
+Second-year competency in a foreign language. or Eastering when have been admitted to the teacher and if at its For students, who have been admitted to the teacher certification program, first-year competency in a foreign language and comple- tion of the Professional Education Courses in the Department of Teacher Education.
+C. A total of 33 to 40 credits in courses in the Department of Mathematics including: One course from each of the following two groups (6 to 8 credits): (a) MTH 132 Calculus I LB 118 Calculus I 4 (b) MTH 133 Calculus II MTH 153H Honors Calculus II (2) One of the following courses (3 or 4 credits): MTH 234 Multivariable Calculus MTH 254H Honors Multivariable Calculus LB 220 Calculus III4 (3) One of the following two groups (4 or 7 credits): (a) MTH 299 Transitions (b) MTH 317H Honors Linear Algebra (4) One course from each of the following groups (6 credits):